davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 Pyroxene-exchange geothermometry shows that the peridotite samples form two groups in temperature with centroids separated by roughly 60ºC.
-These temperatures seem to correspond to the samples being sourced along a depth gradient.
+This temperature range likely corresponds to an array of sample sources along a depth gradient.
 The depth of the xenolith samples in the mantle lithosphere, coupled with equilibration temperatures, provides a fully-defined constraint on the geotherm beneath Crystal Knob at the time of eruption.
 For spinel